SFH-Foundation/sfhfoundation/docs/gatherings-volunteer/index.md

 </div>

 <div markdown="3" class="article-para">
-**Live on Saturday 27th February 2021**<br/><br/>
+**Streamed on Saturday 27th February 2021**<br/><br/>
-This conversation will address a wide spectrum of key issues of global importance, like stress, violence, fear, hope, peace, human rights.
+This conversation addressed a wide spectrum of key issues of global importance, like stress, violence, fear, hope, peace, human rights.
 What are we seeking?
 What is death?
 Why don't we celebrate death?
 The stress resulting from the material world we live in, the moral dilemmas we face on a day-to-day basis, the polarization in society and the creation of the other, and - most importantly - the lack of respect for the Earth and its creatures.

 Haider Mehdi is a Geopolitical commentator/blogger on Pakistan and International affairs.
 He is a media anchor, corporate leader, management consultant, start-up entrepreneur, and a retired military officer.
 </div>

 <div markdown="3" class="article-link">
-<a href="https://youtu.be/iMLektJvhrE" target="_blank" rel="noopener noreferrer">Set Reminder</a>
+<a href="https://youtu.be/iMLektJvhrE" target="_blank" rel="noopener noreferrer">Catch Up</a>
 </div>

 </div>